 9:15pm Lights out for Year 8

-We offer a full weekend programme with the majority of our boarders being full boarders.
+The majority of our boarders being full boarders, we offer a full weekend programme.
 Saturday night is film night.
 Sunday morning is a chance to lie in, attend a Christian service, take part in organised in-house activities or off-site excursions as well as take advantage of some personal free time.

-As Houseparents we aim to ensure that boys feel cared for, understood, nurtured, encouraged, praised and guided, and that their achievements are celebrated.
-We place great store on the need for children to show consideration for others at all times, acceptance and kindness.
-We encourage boys to have plenty of fun in their play and to work hard in order for them to develop their talents and fulfil their potential; we also encourage them to respond positively and imaginatively to new challenges, displaying confidence and independence, and for them to make the very most of the opportunities they have – or, as Kipling put it, for the children in our care to ‘Fill the unforgiving minute with sixty seconds’ worth of distance run’.
+We aim to ensure that boys feel cared for, understood, nurtured, encouraged, praised and guided, and that their achievements are celebrated.
+We place great store on the need for children to show consideration for others at all times, as well as acceptance and kindness.
+We encourage boys to have plenty of fun in their play and to work hard in order for them to develop their talents and fulfil their potential; we also encourage them to respond positively and imaginatively to new challenges, displaying confidence and independence, and for them to make the very most of the opportunities they have – or, as Kipling put it, for the children in our care to ‘fill the unforgiving minute with sixty seconds’ worth of distance run’.

 In Juckes House, we work hard to create a happy and relaxed environment that feels like home.
 We know that the girls’ school days are hectic, so we ensure that when they walk onto the boarding floor they can begin to unwind and enjoy the company of fellow boarders and a staff team who genuinely care for them.